johnproza/yii2/README.md

 Widget usage
 ------------

-Insert into your view file for upload images
+Insert into your view file to show menu in frontend
 ```php
 use oboom\menu\widgets\Menu;
 .....